Esther Alder

 Esther Alder (born 1958 in Solothurn) is a Swiss politician.
-She has served on the City Council of Geneva since 2011.
-As of 2015, she was the mayor of Geneva.
+She has served on the City Council of Geneva from 2011 to 2020 and was the mayor of Geneva for the 2015–2016 term.
 She is a member of the Green Party.

 Biography

 Having moved to Geneva at nine years old, Alder continued her education there, which she had started in the canton of Solothurn.
 She obtained a diploma in administration and development and a HES social worker diploma from the University of Geneva.
-She began her career as a youth worker from 1977 to 1983.